Raiders vs. Redskins score, highlights, things to know: Cousins humiliates Oakland

 In other mind-boggling developments, it was unclear how the Raiders concluded that letting Chris Thompson run wild was a sound defensive strategy.

-In a game filled with low points, this may have been the lowest: The Raiders' defense, facing a third-and-16 late in the third quarter, allowed Chris Thompson to catch a short pass and rumble for 74 yards to set up a Redskins' field goal.
+In a game filled with low points, this may have been the lowest: The Raiders' defense, facing a third-and-16 late in the third quarter, allowed Chris Thompson to catch a short pass and rumble for 74 yards to set up a Washington field goal.

 Marshawn Lynch looked like a 31-year-old running back

-It's unfair to say Lynch is washed up -- he's showed glimpses of his old self in the Raiders' first two games, gaining 76 yards (4.2 YPC) against the Tennessee Titans in Week 1 and 45 yards (3.8 YPC) against the New York Jets last week.
+It's unfair to say Lynch is washed up -- he has showed glimpses of his old self in the Raiders' first two games, gaining 76 yards (4.2 YPC) against the Tennessee Titans in Week 1 and 45 yards (3.8 YPC) against the New York Jets last week.
 He also ranks No. 11 in total value among all backs, according to FO.
-But on Sunday night he looked like, well, like a 31-year-old runner.
+But on Sunday night he looked like ... well, like a 31-year-old runner.

 Of course, the entire Raiders' offense looked like a bunch of geriatrics out there, so it's hard to lay blame with one person.
 Still, it seems like the days of Lynch routinely trucking defenders is behind us and now, and he's instead on the receiving end of those same hits:

-The Raiders' defense remains a work in progress
+Oakland's defense remains a work in progress

 One of the big offseason questions was whether this young, explosive, playmaking Raiders defense would improve on last year's No. 22 ranking.
-It was the team's Achilles heel in '16, and a replacement-level showing this season could mean a deep playoff run.
+It was the team's Achilles' heel in '16, and a replacement-level showing this season could mean a deep playoff run.
 Turns out, they've been markedly worse through three weeks.
 The Raiders' D came into Sunday's game ranked 27th, and they'll undoubtedly be lower than that after the Football Outsiders folks do the math on their latest no-show performance.

 The protests continue